ComFreek/git-seek/README.md

 # git-seek

-**CLI tool to seek your hard drive for Git repos and check their dirtyness**
+**CLI tool to seek your hard drive for Git repos and to report on their dirtyness.**

-It checks for
+Do you have tens of Git clones lying around and find yourself frequently switching between them?
+Did you ever become distracted while doing changes and later forget about them?
+*Then*, this tool might be for you: it recursively searches for repos on your drive and checks them for the following conditions:

-- a clean working directory (`git status`)
+- a clean working directory (= empty `git status`)
-- an empty stash (`git stash ls`)
+- an empty stash (= empty `git stash list`)
-- that all remotes still exist
+- the existence of all remotes (≈ that you can still clone from them)
-- that all branches are up-do-date with their tracking remote branch
+- the up-do-dateness of all branches wrt. their remote branches (≈ `git fetch && git status` saying "your branch is up to date with '...'")

+git-seek has been built with robustness in mind.
+It uses [Eclipse's JGit library](https://www.eclipse.org/jgit/) to interfere with Git repos.
+Its actions are read-only *by default*.
+Only with `--may-fetch`, it fetches updates, but even then it does absolutely *no merging*.

 ## Example